elixir-git/xgit/lib/xgit/README.md

   that you perform on a git repository.
 In the git vernacular, these are often referred to as **porcelain** (i.e. the refined, user-visible operations).

-* **`plumbing`**: These are the raw building-block operations that are often composed together to make the user-targeted commands.
-These are often sophisticated operations in and of themselves, but are typically not of interest to end-user developers.

 * **`repository`**: This describes how a single git repository is persisted.
 A reference "on-disk" implementation is provided and is designed to interoperate with the existing git command-line tool.